CaseyShimata/quizGeneratorAI/server/src/intelligentQuery/README.md

 **AI-Powered**: OpenAI analyzes user intent and API schemas together to determine:
 - Which endpoint to call
 - What parameters to extract
-- How to handle the response
+- How to validate and transform parameters to match the schema

 **Schema-Driven**: Everything comes from API schemas:
 - GraphQL introspection
 - OpenAPI specifications
 - Type definitions
 - Parameter requirements
+- Nested field structures

-This is the intelligent query system as it should be: truly intelligent, truly dynamic.
+This is the intelligent query system as it should be: truly intelligent, truly dynamic, with comprehensive schema validation.

 ---